IOR Africa

 When You Lack a Local Entity in the Destination Country

-If your company does not have a registered office or legal entity in the destination country, a 3rd party exporter of record (EOR) is required to manage the export process.
-The EOR assumes the role of the legal exporter, ensuring compliance with the destination country’s regulations, including import rules, and handling the necessary customs processes on your behalf.
+If your company does not have a registered office or legal entity in the destination country, a third-party Exporter of Record (EOR) is required to manage the export process.
+Acting as the legal exporter, the EOR ensures regulatory compliance, aligns with local import rules, and oversees the formal customs clearance workflow on your behalf.

 When You Are Shipping Controlled or Regulated Products

-Some goods—such as military equipment, sensitive technology, or products subject to export controls—require special documentation and licensing.
-In these cases, an Exporter of record for tech and IT equipment ensures that all relevant export control regulations are met.
-This includes obtaining the necessary export licenses and ensuring compliance with both national and international trade laws.
+Some goods—such as military equipment, sensitive technology, or products subject to export controls—require special documentation and licensing approvals.
+In these cases, an Exporter of Record for tech and IT equipment ensures that all relevant export control regulations are met.
+This includes securing the correct export licenses (such as ECCN or OIEL) and managing regulated customs documentation and clearance procedures to remain compliant with both national and international trade laws.

 When You Want to Simplify the Export Process